rimoun-g/No_Show_Dataset_Analysis-Python/README.md

 > ## `Analysis Goal`: to find what factors are related for no show up and what factors can make us predict that the patient will show or not.

+> This project is made for Udacity Nanodegree as part of completing the path.

 ### Download Dataset from [here](https://www.kaggle.com/joniarroba/noshowappointments)